shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/the_exterior_derivative_of_rotations.rst

 .. }}}

-Exterior Derivative of a Rotation
+Exterior derivative of a rotation
 ---------------------------------

 .. {{{